GitHub Copilot

 Business

-- •Organization seat management and policy controls
+- Organization seat management and policy controls

-- •Usage insights and license management
+- Usage insights and centralized administration

 Enterprise

-$39/user/month- •Everything in Business
+- Everything in Business

-- •Enterprise-grade security, audit logs, and content controls
+- Enterprise-grade security, audit logs, and content controls

-- •Centralized policy enforcement across organizations
+- Centralized policy enforcement across organizations

-- •Priority enterprise support
+- Priority enterprise support and governance features

 Company